suehirego/metaClient/README.md

    3. React
    4. Context API
    5. Axios
-   6. Multer for image storage
+   6. Cloudinary for image storage

 ## New Feature;